 beach walks and beachcombing

-Witsand, you can enjoy long, beautiful and totally unspoiled beaches, offering
+enjoy long, beautiful and totally unspoiled beaches, offering enjoyable

-enjoyable and safe swimming conditions, as well as rock and surf fishing.
+and safe swimming conditions, as well as rock and surf fishing.
+Enjoy

-Enjoy long strolls on the beach where you may be lucky and find one of
+long strolls on the beach where you may be lucky and find one of the beautiful

-feeling energetic, a 4.5 kilometre walk on the beach will take you to the
+a 4.5 kilometre walk on the beach will take you to the beautiful, sand-covered

-who enjoy sandboarding, the amazing sand dunes along the main beach are
+sandboarding, the amazing sand dunes along the main beach are the perfect

 Witsand has become internationally

 famous as a kite-surfing destination.
 The area offers among the best

 kite-surfing conditions in the world.
 Experience surfing at the bend